 District Manager Teague reviewed the Field Report, and the following was discussed and action taken:

-On MOTION by Chair Pike, seconded by ???, with all in favor, the Board approved that the work of the Field Services crew need not have prior Board approval for work on projects, not to exceed $1,000 per month.
+On MOTION by Chair Pike, seconded by Vice Chair Jenner, with all in favor, the Board approved small maintenance workforce not to exceed $1,000 per month.

 ii.
 Follow-up Items

 a.
 Stormwater Scoping and Cleaning Concerns